 This Show Case features six pieces submitted in response to our eighteenth Writing Prompt: Remote.
 You can see responses to each prompt in the drop down menu for this page.
 Try an item.
 They are all delicious.
 We hope they stimulate your mind, spirit, and urge to write.
-Maybe they will motivate you to submit a piece for our next prompt:
+Maybe they will motivate you to submit a piece for our next prompt, which you can find on the Show Case home page.

 And please share this Show Case with your family, friends, and other writers.